Imran Khand: Labour Party donation

 Khand was revealed of being the main funder of "Muslim Friends of Labour" which was reported by The Times newspaper as making a donation to the Labour Party of £300,000 in late 2007.
-Khand remained an active member of the Labour Party until his passing away.
+Khand remained an active member of the Labour Party until his death.

 Insolvency

-On 15 July 2009, Picsel Technologies Ltd was placed in administration.
-On 17 July 2009, Khand was removed as CEO of Picsel Technologies Ltd by the administrators, Pricewaterhouse Coopers..
+On 15 July 2009, Picsel Technologies Ltd was placed in administration.On 17 July 2009, Khand was removed as CEO of Picsel Technologies Ltd by the administrators, Pricewaterhouse Coopers..
 Khand remained the CEO of the shell company Picsel (Research) Ltd which owns the patents developed by Picsel Technologies Ltd until 28 July 2009 when that too was placed into Administration.
 Despite that, as of April 2010 Khand remains listed CEO and co-founder of Picsel.
 Khand formed two further companies to continue the Picsel business (Picsel UK Ltd in 2010 and Smartoffice Technologies Ltd in 2012) both of which subsequently become insolvent.